rpuntaie/blog/information_time_energy.rst

-`W=∂I/∂t` can compare the whole variable to some unrelated variable `t`, in which case `I` stays constant and the rate `W=I/t`  stays also constant But we can also look at a part of a system, and see `W=∂I/∂t` as inflow or outflow of information (see Lagrangian below).
+`W=∂I/∂t` can compare the whole variable to some unrelated variable `t`, in which case `I` stays constant and the rate `W=I/t`  stays also constant But we can also look at a part of the system, and see `W=∂I/∂t` as inflow or outflow of information (see Lagrangian below).

-Adding or removing information to a system is a higher level time.
+Adding or removing information to the system is a higher level time.
 If information is added to a variable, the variable becomes a different variable.